About the Coronavirus Pandemic (COVID graphs as of January 1, 2021.)

 Each vaccine has different storage and transportation requirements.
 Pfizer has the most stringent temperature storage requirements.
-Oxford has the least strict requirements.
+Oxford/AstraZeneca and Johnson & Johnson can be stored in standard refrigerators and have the least strict requirements.
 Moderna falls in between.
-All three vaccines require two doses, and many billions of dosages will have to be produced and distributed.
+Many billions of dosages will have to be produced and distributed.
 In addition, at least 70% of the United States population will have to agree to take it for adequate herd immunity to be achieved.
-A Gallup poll conducted on November 17 indicated that only about 58% of the population is willing to take a vaccine, but confidence is trending upward.

 Of course, the pandemic is global, and it is not sufficient to merely adequately vaccinate Americans.
 To resume conventional interpersonal relations in the USA with minimal risk of new outbreaks will require a global solution.
-Likely, that will not occur until sometime in 2022.
+According to Bill Gates, an expert in this area, with distribution of the vaccines, infections may start to abate by June 2021, but it is likely, that the resumption of conventional interpersonal relations will not occur until sometime in 2022.

 The following are Graphs and Analysis.